Analysis | The Republican Party tries to figure out the path forward

-But it was what the base wanted, a base addled by dishonest claims about voter fraud from then-President Donald Trump and his boosters in conservative media.
-The Republican base viewed the election as having been stolen and wanted Republicans to reflect that belief, however untrue.
-And Republican members of Congress followed along.
+But it was what the Republican base wanted, a base addled by dishonest claims about voter fraud from then-President Donald Trump and his boosters at conservative media outlets.
+The base viewed the election as having been stolen and wanted Republicans to reflect that belief, however untrue.
+And GOP members of Congress followed along.

-They did so, in fact, only hours after the fallacy that the election was stolen had boiled over into a violent assault on the Capitol, one which left five people including a Capitol Police officer dead.
-The rioters who posed for selfies on the Senate floor in the afternoon and the representatives who stood on the floor of the House hours later differed only in their motivation.
+They did so, in fact, only hours after the fallacy that the election was stolen had boiled over into a violent assault on the Capitol, one that left five people dead, including a Capitol Police officer.
+The rioters who posed for selfies on the Senate floor in the afternoon and the representatives who stood on the House floor hours later differed only in their motivation.
 The rioters were motivated by their deluded understanding of the American political system; the members of Congress were motivated by a desire to appeal to the rioters and others who shared their assumptions about the election results.

-This is the heart of the problem for the party at the moment.
-It's not just that the party is riddled with people who accept wild conspiracy theories as true or even that most of the party's base believes false claims about voter fraud.
-It's that much of the party's base has, for comprehensible reasons, embraced the idea that they're better served by fending for themselves than organizing under the umbrella of the party.
-The party's response, like its response on Jan.
+This is the heart of the problem for the GOP at the moment.
+It’s not just that the party is riddled with people who accept wild conspiracy theories as true or even that most of the party’s base believes false claims about voter fraud.
+It’s that much of the base has, for comprehensible reasons, embraced the idea that they’re better served by fending for themselves than organizing under the umbrella of the party.
+The party’s response, like its response on Jan.
 6, has mostly been to try to sell itself to the base where it is, not where it might be.

-Consider the statement offered by Senate Minority Leader Mitch McConnell (R-Ky.) on Monday evening, in which he wouldn't even deign to dignify Rep. Marjorie Taylor Greene (R-Ga.) by identifying her by name.
+Consider the statement Senate Minority Leader Mitch McConnell (R-Ky.) offered on Monday evening, in which he wouldn’t even deign to dignify Rep. Marjorie Taylor Greene (R-Ga.) by identifying her by name.

 “Loony lies and conspiracy theories are cancer for the Republican Party and our country,” McConnell said in a statement, clearly referring to Greene.
 “Somebody who’s suggested that perhaps no airplane hit the Pentagon on 9/11, that horrifying school shootings were pre-staged, and that the Clintons crashed JFK Jr.’s airplane is not living in reality.”

-The statement follows the emergence of a blizzard of revelations about Greene’s views over the past few weeks, those above and others.
-It’s the political equivalent of a lay-up, rejecting wild and obviously untrue claims as bizarre and aberrant.
+The statement follows a blizzard of revelations about Greene’s views over the past few weeks, those above and others.
+It’s the political equivalent of a layup, rejecting wild and obviously untrue claims as bizarre and aberrant.
 But it’s a statement that House Minority Leader Kevin McCarthy (R-Calif.) hasn’t made.
-Greene is in McCarthy’s caucus and his members are currently at least as mad at Rep. Liz Cheney (R-Wyo.) for daring to vote to impeach Trump for inciting the Jan.
+Greene is in McCarthy’s caucus and his members are at least as mad at Rep. Liz Cheney (Wyo.), the No. 3 House Republican, for daring to vote to impeach Trump for inciting the Jan.
 6 violence as they are at Greene for her embarrassing statements.
 Many Republican elected officials — not without justification — see more political value in punishing someone for standing up to Trump than in criticizing a peer who resides, like the former president, in a universe of dishonesty and imagination.

 The chasm in the party between its base and its elected leaders in Washington can be traced back to the cracks that emerged about a decade ago.
 The recession that began at the end of George W. Bush’s administration introduced a sudden and shocking economic instability to much of the country, including older conservatives who suddenly saw retirement plans collapse or already shaky employment opportunities vanish.
 The election of Barack Obama in 2008 multiplied the sense of instability for many of the same people, accentuating the sense that America was changing in a way that disadvantaged or even explicitly targeted White Americans, particularly those with less economic opportunities.